-When transporting, the vehicle must be in its normal operating position (on all four wheels) and the following procedure must be used.
+When transporting, the manufacturer recommends that the vehicle be in its normal operating position (on all four wheels) and the following procedure be used.

 1. Place the transmission in park.
 2. Secure the vehicle with load rated hold-down straps.